Tekleyohannes/Speed-force/README.md

 Future
 - Battery Integration: Adding a battery power source for portable use.
--App control: To develop app which can help a user rempte control.
+- App control: To develop app which can help a user rempte control.